Learn why a weighted sleep sack can be a gamechanger for you and your baby’s sleep

 Do weighted sleep sacks help babies sleep better?

 Much like a weighted blanket for adults, weighted sleep sacks were created to help babies sleep better.
 The secret is in the science of weighted sleep products.
 Weighted sleep sacks harness the power of deep touch stimulation, gentle pressure that can bring on feelings of calm and reduce anxiety.
-The pressure helps the body decrease cortisol (the stress hormone) and increase melatonin and serotonin – the hormones that play a key role in sleep and relaxation.
 A weighted sleep sack can help your baby sleep better by decreasing irritability and promoting self-soothing.
 It's important to note that the weight in our Dream Sack is less than 10% of your baby's body weight and provides just the right amount of comfort while allowing your baby freedom of movement.
 In fact, they can do anything in a weighted sleep sack, turn over, roll, or stand that they can do in a non-weighted sleep sack.

 Why do weighted sleep sacks or blankets help enhance sleep?